NLnetLabs/routinator/README.md

 All of these statements are published in a distributed repository.
-Routinator will collect these statements into a local copy, validate their signatures, and output a list of associations between IP address prefixes and AS numbers in a number of useful formats.
+Routinator will collect these statements into a local copy, validate their signatures, and construct a list of associations between IP address prefixes and AS numbers.
+It provides this information to routers supporting the RPKI-RTR protocol or can output it in a number of useful formats.

 ## Getting Started

-There’s two things you need for Routinator: rsync and Rust.
-You need the former because the RPKI repository currently uses rsync as its main means of distribution.
-You need the latter because that’s what the Routinator has been written in.
+There’s two things you need for Routinator: rsync and Rust and a C toolc… There is three things you need for Routinator: rsync, Rust and a C toolchain.
+You need rsync because the RPKI repository currently uses rsync as its main means of distribution.
+You need Rust because that’s what the Routinator has been written in.
+Some of the cryptographic primitives used by the Routinator require a C toolchain, so you need that, too.

 Since this currently is a very early experimental version, we decided not to distribute binary packages just yet.
 But don’t worry, getting Rust and building packages with it is easy.